tpalczew/HideFaces/README.md

 ## Main Goal

-- My main goal was to build a pipeline that tests different object detection algorithms that might be used for an automatic anonimization of faces in still pictures
+- The main goal was to build a pipeline that tests different object detection algorithms that might be used for an automatic anonimization of faces in still pictures

 - I decided to implement and test two algorithms: